alejandrovalde/capstoneProjectLineox/README.md

     1.4  Windows Users: `lenv\Scripts\activate.bat`

-**Note:** Make sure that you only have one virtual environment activated.
+>Note: Make sure that you only have one virtual environment activated.
 If the beginning of your command line appears like this:
 “ *(lenv) (base) alvaro@Macbook-Pro-M1* “

-It means that you have two environments active (lenv) and (base).
+it means that you have two environments active (lenv) and (base).
 You should only have one environment activated.
-Run the following command.
+Run the following command: `Conda deactivate`

-`Conda deactivate`

 #### Install the requirements of the project